Annajo/skuid/README.md

 Skuid - Scalable Kit for User Interface Development
 ===================================================

-For Skuid documentation and tutorials.
-View our <a href="http://plusplusben.github.com/skuid">github page</a>.
+For Skuid documentation and tutorials, check out the <a href="http://plusplusben.github.com/skuid">Skuid Developer Guide</a>.